jwilger/kookaburra/README.markdown

 implementations for your application as well as which driver to use for running the tests (currently only tested with [Capybara] [Capybara]).

+### ActiveRecord and Database Transactions ###

+Kookaburra currently uses Rack::Test as the underlying implementation for its APIDriver classes.
+This poses a problem when you want to run your UI tests via a driver other than Rack::Test such as Selenium, because the APIDriver sets up your test data using a different database connection than the process that runs the server against which Selenium executes, and they do not have access to the same transaction.

+One way to handle this problem is to force ActiveRecord to use the same connection in both the main thread and the thread that is spun up by Capybara to run the application for Selenium testing.
+You can do so by requiring `kookaburra/utils/active_record_shared_connection` within your Kookaburra setup.

+In the near future, we plan to change Kookaburra to execute *both* its APIDriver and UIDriver against an actual server and ditch Rack::Test.
+Not only will this help avoid this specific problem, but it will move towards the goal of being able to (optionally) run these tests on a completely different machine than the running application.

 ### RSpec ###

 For [RSpec] [RSpec] integration tests, just add the following to `spec/support/kookaburra_setup.rb`:

+    # only if using ActiveRecord and a browser driver other than Rack::Test for
+    # UI testing
+    require 'kookaburra/utils/active_record_shared_connection'

     require 'kookaburra/test_helpers'
     require 'my_app/kookaburra/api_driver'